-Professionals working in long-care facilities come in contact with a high percentage of people taking antibiotics.
-At first blush, healthcare workers often do not necessarily perceive elderly patients as a potential health risk simply because they take needed medications.
-But continued antibiotic usage can result in the presentation of Clostridium difficile, a health hazard that tends to be a byproduct of extended antibiotic cycles.
+Professionals working in long term care facilities encounter a high percentage of people taking antibiotics.
+Healthcare workers often do not necessarily view elderly patients as a potential health risk simply because they take needed medications.
+But continued antibiotic usage can result in the presentation of Clostridium difficile (C diff), a health hazard that tends to be a byproduct of extended antibiotic cycles.

-Healthcare professionals and those tasked with maintaining cleanliness in senior facilities do not need to have direct contact with patients to contract the ailment.
+Healthcare professionals and those tasked with maintaining cleanliness in senior facilities do not need to have direct contact with patients to contract C diff.
 That’s why department of health standards require staff members to wear disposable personal protective clothing such as lab coat.
-If you work in an environment where our valued elders are prescribed long-term antibiotics, these are things you may want to consider.
+If you work in an environment where our valued elders are prescribed long-term antibiotics, the following information covers contact precautions for C diff and general C diff precautions for healthcare workers.

 What Elder Care Professionals Need to Know About Clostridium difficile

-Commonly called “C diff,” seniors in assisted living facilities are prone to contracting this ailment during protracted antibiotic use.
-It can be a byproduct of medications designed to target specific conditions elders struggle to stave off.
-Although C diff is usually not life-threatening when detected early in relatively healthy people, the symptoms can at least create tremendous discomfort.
+Clostridioides difficile is a bacterium that can cause serious inflammation of the intestines (colon).
+Commonly called “C diff,” seniors in assisted living facilities are prone to contracting this ailment during prolonged antibiotic use.
+It can be a byproduct of medications designed to target specific conditions that an elderly patient is struggling to ward off.
+Although C diff is usually not life-threatening when detected early in relatively healthy people, the symptoms can create tremendous discomfort.
 These include the following.

 - Intense Diarrhea